paulbradshaw/Rintro/README.md

 * **.Rddj** is a list of [resources specifically for data journalism with R](http://rddj.info/)
 * This [video outlines how data journalism outfit FiveThirtyEight use R](http://blog.revolutionanalytics.com/2016/07/data-journalism-with-r-at-538.html)
 * The New York Times' [**Amanda Cox** talks about how they use R in this excellent Data Stories podcast](http://datastori.es/ds-56-amanda-cox-nyt/)
+* **Marie-Louise Timcke**, a data trainee at Berliner Morgenpost’s Interactive Team, [wrote about "A typical ddj workflow in R" in the team](http://journocode.com/2017/08/16/datajournalism-workflow-ddj-r-rstats-rstudio-dplyr-ggplot2-tidyr/)
 * Rob Grant from Trinity Mirror's data unit has created [R for Journalists](http://rforjournalists.com/)

 Once you understand the basics, however, remember that the best way to learn R is to pick a project, work out what you'll need to do to complete it - and then search online for those techniques in R. Sites like [R-Bloggers](https://www.r-bloggers.com/) have lots of posts explaining different techniques to solve different problems.